Together we serve. United we succeed.

 In prior roles, Luci led and mentored successful sales teams and other employees for just over 10 years in the local Real Estate industry.
 Luci’s past performance and background consists of successfully managing a variety of investment portfolios as well as marketing and selling residential and commercial real estate in the Kenosha community and surrounding areas.
 During this time, she was recognized with several business awards for her achievements which include additional certifications and designations: CRS, GRI, ABR, and SRES.

 Luci has been attending Journey Church for over 15 years, where she has demonstrated her passion for serving by her involvement as a leader and volunteer within various ministries.
-She has served as part of the women’s ministry leadership team in Beach Park, and, in addition to her volunteer Board duties with 1Hope, she has shown a long standing commitment to several other volunteer groups, monetary support groups, and outreach organizations.
-Some of these groups include Christian Life School, Children’s Miracle Network, Operation Christmas Child, Compassion International, Journey Church Life Group Leadership, Journey Women, GATHER Host and Table Leader, past Forge Men’s Conference volunteering, and past SHINE Women’s Conference volunteering.
+She has served as part of the women’s ministry leadership team in Beach Park, and, in addition to her volunteer Board duties with 1Hope, she voluntarily serves as an Adjunct Board Member for Great Lakes Credit Union in Northern Illinois, and has shown a long standing commitment to several other volunteer groups, monetary support groups, and outreach organizations.
+Some of these groups include Christian Life School, Children’s Miracle Network, Operation Christmas Child, Compassion International, Life/Small Group Leader, Journey Women, GATHER Host and Table Leader, past Forge Men’s Conference volunteer, and past SHINE Women’s Conference volunteer.

 Luci currently resides in Pleasant Prairie with her son who attends Christian Life School.
-Her strengths include interdisciplinary relationship cultivation and management, social responsibility, project and business management, marketing, and philanthropy.
+Her strengths include social responsibility, project and business management, writing, strategic communications/marketing, and philanthropy.